SamRagusa/Batch-First/README.md

 - [khash_numba](https://github.com/synapticarbors/khash_numba)

 The tools listed below can be used, but are not needed.
 They provide speed improvements to the engine.
-- [TensorRT](https://developers.googleblog.com/2018/03/tensorrt-integration-with-tensorflow.html) to optimize ANN inference
+- [TensorRT](https://developers.googleblog.com/2018/03/tensorrt-integration-with-tensorflow.html) to optimize TensorFlow graphs for inference
 - [Intel Python Distribution](https://software.intel.com/en-us/distribution-for-python) for speed improvements to NumPy and Numba